daeh/zotero-markdb-connect/README.md

 ## Plugin Functions

-Find reading notes in your Obsidian Vault and add a colored tag (`ObsCite`) to the corresponding Zotero items.
+Add a colored tag to Zotero items for which there are associated reading notes in an external folder.
+Currently this add-on is primarily a minimal companion to the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin), but it can be adapted to other workflows.

 ## Instalation